CS2401-Fall2021/lab-8-BST/README.md

 ## Part 3: Number of "unique" items (20 pts code, ~10 lines of code)
-In Main.java implement treeDepth(Node root).
+In Main.java implement treeItems(Node root).
 However we don't want to count duplicates!
 If we have the following tree:
  >       A
  >      / \
  >     A   A